gwasser/gwasser.github.io/_publications/2014-05-27-physics-lab-manual.md

 ---
 title: "Physics Lab Manual"
 collection: publications
-permalink: /publication/2014-06-10-physics-lab-manual
+permalink: /publication/2014-05-27-physics-lab-manual
 excerpt: 'A set of algebra- and calculus-based physics lab manuals meant to accompany 1st and 2nd semester general physics courses.'
-date: 2014-06-10
+date: 2014-05-27
 venue: 'XanEdu Inc.'
-citation: 'Patricia Robbert, Garret Wassermann, and Elaina Rodriguez. <i>Physics Lab Manual, 4th Edition</i>.
+citation: 'Patricia Robbert, Garret Wassermann, and Elaina Rodriguez. <i>Lab Manual for (First/Second) Semester (Algebra/Calculus)-Based Physics, 4th Edition</i>.
 XanEdu Inc. 2019.'
 ---
 This set of lab manuals began as lecture notes and corrections to old manual guidance that was written separately by the authors and then compiled together into a single volume that overtime became a full lab manual in its own right.
 Working with the department, we also designed and wrote up completely new lab experiments that had not been part of the original curriculum, to better emphasize more modern equipment and a broader view of basic of physics experiments, as well as better emphasize situations in which calculus might be useful for students in that track.